AtomBombf13/AtomBomb/modular_atom/blacksmith/README.md

 Basic idea with the belt slot/back slot for weapons is that it makes sheath objects redundant, just make the correct slots for the item.

 Various effects added: Crusher harming ghoul mobs, axes extra damage to barricades, dagger eyestab (relies on the inheritance of eyecover objects to NOT be FUBAR to work well.), use of defines

 ## Known issues

-The anvil refactor Gremling did solved some issues but sadly had some side-effects, the elusive overlay not being cut properly on live servers being the main one.
+The anvil refactor Gremling did solve some issues but sadly seems to have had some side-effects, the elusive overlay not being cut properly on live servers being the main one.
 I am not able to replicate the issue offline and so cannot see any solution to it currently.
 (when a workpiece is finished sometimes the overlay remains on the anvil, and occasionally the same happens when quenching.)
 Armor pieces made from smithing are not affected by quality and material currently.
 This is WAD but a bit crude.
 Some tools do not inherit the force calculated on quality correctly, notes in finished items about this.